-Similar to women across the country, the women of Winchester were long accepted in certain professions, such as music teachers, artists, librarians, seamstresses, and milliners.
+Similar to women across the country, the women of Winchester were long accepted in certain professions, such as teachers, librarians, seamstresses, and milliners.
 Some others ran shops, like Fanny Bowser who had a dry good store in the White Block on Pleasant (now Mt.
 Vernon) Street (pictured right).
 A variety of women found careers in the arts, though they often had to overcome prejudices.
 [Read more: Women Followed Independent Paths to Music Careers]

 Some women were able to train for particular jobs.
 Over at the Winchester Telephone Exchange, 34 girls who had graduated from the training school in Boston were employed in 1917.
 The Visiting Nurse Association, organized in 1899, hired nurses and, after it founded a hospital in 1912, provided a training school for them.
 A few of the pioneer women doctors were Adelaide Church, Fredrika Moore, & Zella Eileen Taylor.
 [Read more: Visiting Nurse Association and Dr. Fredrika Moore]